pyladies/pyladies-kit/docs/organizer/general.md

 You are free and encouraged to use any social media that you'd like (be sure to register the account with your `@pyladies.com` email address!
 See {ref}`acctmgmt`).

 Be sure to fill out the [PyLadies Resource Form] for data collection so we can be aware of your local "footprint" - both for PSF trademark reasons (to know if the use of the PyLadies name is legitimate) and for account recovery/handover process.

-(logos)=

-## Swag, Logo Use, and Adaptation

-You may of course use the PyLadies Wordmark and PyLadies Geek logos for promotion, and/or alter them to adapt to your location.
-Check out our [locations] page for inspiration.

-Please read our {doc}`logo usage policy <../policies/logo>`, but in general, we want the logo to be used as widely as possible to indicate the support of or involvement with PyLadies.
-If you are a local PyLadies leader, you are free to adapt the logo to your location.
-(Non-leaders, please [ask] first when using a derived version of the logo or when in doubt).

-TL;DR is that any of the graphics in our [PyLadies assets repo] can be used for your own group promotion and/or to show your support.
-You may also alter the PyLadies Wordmark or PyLadies Geek logo to adapt it to your location.
-Check out examples on our [locations site](http://www.pyladies.com/locations).

-### Selling PyLadies Merchandise

-Logos used with the intention to sell merchandise, please seek permission from the [PyLadies leadership].

-Currently, T-shirts are available via [Spreadshirt](https://shop.spreadshirt.com/pyladies/).
-Proceeds from the shop benefit the PyLadies organization and go toward things like nonprofit corporation setup, helping new local groups, servers, etc.

-Sometimes we also create limited runs of T-shirts, stickers, etc., particularly around PyCon US.
-Check the blog or ask around in {ref}`Slack <slack>` if you’re interested in seeing what we have.

-### Local group merchandise

-If you’d like to create merchandise for your own local group, you can create a shop on Spreadshirt, Zazzle, or any other print-on-demand site and have the proceeds go toward your local group.

-Or you can have a local print shop print a small run.

 ## Global Website